Akshaykumar05/Keenable-Community-Forum/README.md

 #### 1. Nginx
 ![image](https://github.com/Akshaykumar05/community-forum/assets/114390890/7e09c553-d0d0-4434-8017-df51d47253e1)

 * NGINX is open-source web server software used for reverse proxy, load balancing, and caching.
 It provides HTTPS server capabilities and is mainly designed for maximum performance and stability.
 It also functions as a proxy server for email communications protocols, such as IMAP, POP3, and SMTP.
+  #### Features
+  * Can handle 10,000 concurrent requests.
+  * Catche HTTP requests
+  * Act as Reverse Proxy
+  * Act as a Load Balancer
+  * Act as an API Gateway
+  * Serve and Cache static files and images, videos, etc.
+  * Handle SSL Certificate.